-Article 28 – Modification aux Statuts, Dissolution
+Article 31 – Modification aux Statuts, Dissolution

-Any proposal to modify the Statutes or dissolve the Association must come from the Board of Directors or from at least two-thirds of the delegates entitled to speak and vote at the General Assembly.
+Any proposal to modify the Statutes or dissolve the Association must come from the Board or from at least two-thirds of the delegates entitled to speak and vote at the General Assembly.

-The Board of Directors must inform the members of the Association at least two months in advance of the proposal and the date of the General Assembly which shall have to decide.
+The Board must inform the members of the Association at least two months in advance of the proposal and the date of the General Assembly which shall have to decide.

-Any decisions to modify the statutes shall be taken by a two-thirds majority of the delegates present or represented.
+To be able to decide on a modification to the Statutes, at least 2/3rd of the delegates must be present or represented.
+If no 2/3rd of the delegates are present or represented at the General Assembly, a second General Assembly must be convened, at least 15 days later.
+This second General Assembly meeting can validly decide regardless of the amount of delegates present or represented.
+Any decisions to modify the statutes shall be taken by a 2/3rd majority of the delegates present or represented, abstentions are not counted.

 The amendments to the statutes have to be presented to the Ministry of Justice and have to be published in the annexes of the Moniteur Belge (Belgian Official Journal).